 - Development of interconnect standards for chiplet-to-chiplet interfaces

-Whether you’re designing simple PCBs or advanced 3D packages, use the complete set of system analysis tools from Cadence to evaluate systems functionality.
+Whether you’re designing simple PCBs or advanced 3D packages, use the complete set of 3D-IC design and analysis tools from Cadence to evaluate systems functionality.
 Only Cadence offers a comprehensive set of circuit, IC, and PCB design tools for any application and any level of complexity.
 Cadence PCB design products also integrate with a multiphysics field solver for thermal analysis, including verification of thermally sensitive chip and package designs.